 Agent CLI (pipelex-agent)

 The pipelex-agent CLI is a machine-oriented companion to the main pipelex CLI.
 It is designed for programmatic consumption by AI agents, IDE extensions, and other automation tools.
-Output format varies by command — JSON, raw TOML, or markdown — with no Rich formatting or interactive prompts.
-Structured commands emit JSON errors to stderr; fmt and lint pass through native plxt output.
+Output format varies by command — markdown or JSON, raw TOML, or plxt passthrough — with no Rich formatting or interactive prompts.
+Structured commands emit errors to stderr; the error format is controlled by --error-format, which defaults to the value of --format (so --format json flips both, as before the split). fmt and lint pass through native plxt output.

 It is consumed by the mthds-agent CLI (from the mthds npm package) which itself is used by Claude Code skills, the VS Code extension, and can be called directly from the command line.